samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Mid_Volume-Mid_Volume_I.md

 > Spot intervals yet come Sunday.
 >
 > Sounds rough right?
 It will be.
 But hang in there because you're verging on an
 > entire week bent on shedding all the fatigue this week promises.
+And if you
+> feel like dialing down the intensity in lieu of more time in the saddle on
+> Sunday, give Koip or Conness another look.

 ### Monday